-So your communications team want you to do a podcast?
+So your communications team wants you to do a podcast?

 What should brands know about the medium?